Congestive heart failure (CHF) requires a lot of daily management. As a result, it affects not only the patient, but also family and friends.

 Return to top

-If your loved one is seriously ill, he or she is probably needing to make decisions about which treatments to pursue.
+If your loved one is seriously ill, he or she probably needs to make decisions about which treatments to pursue.
 These are deeply personal choices.
 And they aren’t always easy.

-Our article on quality of life may offer insights to help with difficult choices.
+Our article about quality of life may offer insights to help with difficult choices.

 Return to top